 A widespread and variable gecko with intricate bark-like patterns.
 Forest geckos are one of the more commonly-encountered geckos in the upper North Island and north-western South Island but are in decline over most of their range.

 Their dorsal colouration varies from dark or reddish-brown to pale grey.
 The dorsal pattern consists of a series of black and white irregular transverse blotches.
 The head usually has a dark, thin, V-shaped mark between the eyes.
 The belly is grey and heavily botched.
 Forest geckos are capable of rapid changes in the shade of their dorsal colouration.
-This may be for the purpose of thermoregulation (darker colours absorb heat faster) to enhance their camouflage with the background (a dark brown animal taken from the leaf litter may become significantly paler, and grey, when placed on a lighter coloured branch).
+This may be for the purpose of thermoregulation (darker colours absorb heat faster) to enhance their camouflage with the background (a dark brown animal taken from the leaf litter may become significantly paler, and grey, when placed on a lighter-coloured branch).
 The lining of the mouth is yellow to orange, the tongue is pink, yellow or bright orange.
 The mouth is edged prominently with white scales.
 Eyes are grey, olive green, or brown, sometimes with a blue sheen.
-Soles of feet are yellow, toes have slightly expanded pads with 11-14 lamellae.
+The soles of the feet are yellow, toes have slightly expanded pads with 11-14 lamellae.
 The toes of northern animals are slightly shorter and broader than those from the South Island.

 May be confused with Pacific geckos (Dactylocnemis pacificus) in the upper North Island.
 However, can be distinguished by the yellow (versus pink) mouth colour, and series of 'W' shaped markings along the dorsum versus the usually more blotched pattern in Pacific geckos.